EnlightenedAI/APPSI-139/README.md

 ### How to use

-You can be infer in the following ways:
+You can be use in the following ways:
 ```
 python ./Infer/main.py --topic_list choose_a_topic_list  --data data_name
 ```